Using Apptainer Containers¶

 Build the container:

-sudo singularity build tidyverse-jags.sif tidyverse-jags.def
+sudo apptainer build tidyverse-jags.sif tidyverse-jags.def

-Notice that this example uses many operating system commands to prepare/install system level packages; for example, apt-get update
+Notice that this example uses many operating system commands to prepare/install system level packages; for example, apt-get update and make install.
+You can use these commands because the rocker/tidyverse:4.0.3 container is built using Ubuntu 20 as its underlying operating system.

 To confirm the base OS of a container, open a shell inside the container:

-singularity shell tidyverse-jags.sif
+apptainer shell tidyverse-jags.sif

 Once inside the container, run the following command to check the operating system details: